hujhax/austin-improv-wiki/Shows/Austin Comedy Hour.md

 ***Austin Comedy Hour*** is a monthly stand-up showcase.

 ## Summary
-The show runs from 9:00pm-10:30pm, the third Sunday of every month, at [[The Spider House]] ballroom.
+The show runs from 9:00pm-10:30pm, the third Sunday of every month, at [[Theatres/The Spider House|The Spider House]] ballroom.

 ## More Information
 * [The show's web page.](http://www.newmovementtheater.com/details/?mc_id=13001)